-This guide includes a full, spoiler free walkthrough, maps to help you 100% the game and assorted tips to help you through the game including item descriptions and special “cheat” passcodes.
+This guide includes a full, spoiler free walkthrough for Axiom Verge, maps to help you 100% the game and assorted tips to help you through the game including item descriptions and special “cheat” passcodes.

 Table of Contents

 Don’t play on hard mode first.
 This is probably the #1 reason I’ve heard of people not enjoying Axiom Verge.
 Honestly, unless you are entirely sure a game is way too easy by default you shouldn’t be playing on hard mode your first time…but this isn’t a game to do that in.
 Hard mode will just slow you down and make exploration more frustrating when you don’t know where to go or where to get power ups.

 Not sure you want to buy it?
 Check out my Axiom Verge Review!

 Combine your abilities!
 Sometimes you’ll need to use more than one of your traversal/tool abilities in very rapid succession.
 If you can’t quite get there…maybe there’s a second step?

 The tile-based nature of Axiom Verge allows a lot of secrets to be hidden just by suspiciously neat/out of place tiles.
 Look for odd patterns and remember to drill them.
 There will be false walls as well.

 Guns are guns for the most part.
 This is not Super Metroid where you are required to use certain guns on certain things.
 Use the guns you like.
 Very few puzzles force the use of certain guns.d

 There’s usually a “trick” to the boss fights.
 If a boss feels impossible, you simply haven’t found its trick yet.
 If it’s not taking damage you haven’t found the weak point yet.
 There may be more than one.
 Sometimes a different gun can help, even though like I said most guns aren’t required.